Tag Archives: Eileen Chong

 Someone* said recently that the work of a poet isn’t just to write poetry.
 Poets also teach, mentor, encourage other poets, edit, proselytise for poetry … and the list went on.
 At the launch of A Thousand Crimson Blooms last month it was clear that by this criterion Eileen Chong is a real poet.
 I chatted with an emerging poet who has won prizes and attributes it to her inspiration and mentorship.
 Three other poets, all women of colour, read at the launch, and each testified to Eileen’s kindness, collegiality and solidarity.

 The poems in A Thousand Crimson Blooms bear strong testimony to the poet as embedded in a community of poets and other artists.
-Many of the poems carry epigraphs, and we are given meticulous notes referring us to their sources – most of which are other poems, but at last one is a quote from a conversation with another poet.
+Many of the poems carry epigraphs, and we are given meticulous notes referring us to their sources – most of which are other poems, and at least one is a quote from a conversation with another poet.
 Sometimes the notes give us web addresses where we can see images of works that inspired a poem.

 The sense of connectedness goes further.
-A central feature of this book, as in Eileen Chong’s previous collections, is the sense of living heritage, in birthplace (her own Singapore and her husband’s Scotland), in family (especially mother and grandmother), in food (maybe not as much as in earlier books, but this is still poetry that makes you hungry), in language (a number of poems make play with the components of Chinese ideograms), and always in poetic tradition.
+A central feature of this book, as in Eileen Chong’s previous collections, is the sense of living heritage, in birthplace (her own Singapore and her husband’s Scotland), in family (especially her mother and grandmother), in food (maybe not as much as in earlier books, but this is still poetry that makes you hungry), in language (a number of poems make play with the components of Chinese ideograms), and always in poetic tradition.

 This connectedness and rootedness provide a sustaining background in poetry that mostly deals with personal pain: bereavement, sexual abuse, illness and surgery, involuntary childlessness, the challenges of migration.

 This is a terrific book.
 I learned a lot, I cried, I laughed, I was confronted.
 Only a couple of times I was mystified.
-More than a couple I was surprised by the twist of a last line.
+More than a couple of times I was surprised by the twist of a last line.
 I was sent down interesting rabbit holes, and found myself reflecting deeply on my own life.
 Eileen Chong reads her own work beautifully: you can hear her, among other places, when/if the Sydney Writers’ Festival release a podcast of the session that included her – The Unacknowledged Legislators.

 There are so many poems I’d like to spend time with here.
 There are powerful poems about loss that it would feel almost indecent to write about in this necessarily abbreviated way.
 There’s ‘Making Sense’, whose beginning sheds light on the poems in general: